What is culture?

 Life has no inherent meaning, and individuals must give it meaning through their subjective experiences.
 From this standpoint, Value is a subjective concept that varies from person to person and culture to culture.

-But in the modern world, the person who has put a framework around it was Karl Marx in which the value of a product is not based on subjective judgements or market forces but is rooted in the labour expended in its creation.
-That’s how we ended up with the hourly rate as the value of production.
+From a labour perspective, in medieval England, the term acre referred to the area of land that a yoke of oxen was capable of ploughing in one day.
+However, Karl Marx established a framework in which the value of a product is not based on subjective judgment or market forces but is rooted in the labour expended in its creation.
+That’s how we arrived at the hourly rate as the production value.

-According to the market perspective, individuals value a product or service enough to pay a price that justifies their interest.
+The labourer believes that the more difficult a task is, the more precious it ought to be.
+But according to the market standpoint, people value a product or service enough to pay a price that justifies their interest.

-If the value of a product is not based on subjective judgements or market forces but is rooted in the labour expended in its creation, then no business would ever go bankrupt after all because value is subjective and customers change their minds on a dime.
-Especially in the actual market which is influenced by scrolling content on social media, we do often have something trendy today and outdated within the next few weeks.
+If the value of a product is not based on subjective judgment or market forces but is only rooted in the labour expended in its creation, then no business would ever go bankrupt, and because value is subjective, customers change their minds on a dime.
+Especially in the actual market, which is influenced by scrolling content on social media, we often have something trendy today and outdated within the next few weeks.

-Value changes because it’s completely subjective and because it’s related to social and cultural movements, and it’s in the heart, taste, mood, and mind of buyers, and it has nothing to do with the effort produced.
+Value changes overtime because it’s completely subjective, also it’s related to social and cultural movements, and it’s in the heart, taste, mood, and mind of buyers/consumers, and it has nothing to do with the effort produced.

-Throughout the entire human history.
-Money is the only product or idea that is disconnected from labour and trends.
-It has many controversies, especially when it involves making money from money (usury).
-As we know, some religions and philosophies believe that money does not contribute to the production of real value.
+To conclude: Throughout the entire human history.
+Money is the only product or idea that is disconnected from labour and trends, and It has many controversies, especially when it involves making value from it, which is making money from money (usury), and many religions and philosophies believe that money does not contribute to the production of real value.

 Craftsmanship